Apply Now

 Frequently Asked Questions (FAQs)

-The IB Diploma Programme is equivalent to Grade 11 and 12 in the Indian context.
-The programme offered to students aged 16-19 is having six subject groups with core such as Theory of knowledge (TOK), Extended Essay (EE), and Creativity, Activity, and Service (CAS).
-Its rigorous curriculum module empowers students to take on their life through practical and future-ready skills to make a difference and thrive in this fast-paced world.
+The IB Diploma Programme is equivalent to Grades 11 and 12 in the Indian context.
+The programme offered to students aged 16–19 has six subject groups with cores such as Theory of Knowledge (TOK), Extended Essay (EE), and Creativity, Activity, and Service (CAS).
+Its rigorous curriculum module empowers students to take on their lives through practical and future-ready skills to make a difference and thrive in this fast-paced world.

-International Baccalaureate is an international educational foundation that directs a pedagogy of international education for a global community of schools.
-The core organization International Baccalaureate Organization (IBO) founded IB curriculum in 1968 in Geneva, Switzerland.
+The International Baccalaureate is an international educational foundation that directs a pedagogy of international education for a global community of schools.
+The core organisation, the International Baccalaureate Organisation (IBO), founded the IB curriculum in 1968 in Geneva, Switzerland.

-IB curriculum aims to provide comprehensive programmes of international standards to students worldwide.
-The pedagogy is targeted to provide comprehensive education to students within age group of 3-19 years of age.
+The IB curriculum aims to provide comprehensive programmes of international standard to students worldwide.
+The pedagogy is targeted at providing comprehensive education to students within the age range of 3–19 years of age.

 The three programmes are:

-All the three programmes are targeted towards comprehensive development of children on intellectual, emotional, personal, and social aspects to become responsible citizens of a global community.
+All three programmes are targeted at the comprehensive development of children in intellectual, emotional, personal, and social aspects to become responsible citizens of a global community.

-IBDP students are evaluated based on the grading system ranging from 1-7.
-Universities and colleges give admission to IBDP students on the basis of percentage/marks in Class 12th.
-Results in IBDP is declared in July of every year, but as admissions in Indian universities are completed before July, so, IB board provides their students predicted scores which is based on their prior academic performance.
-Universities provide provisional admission to IBDP pass outs based on these scores.
+IBDP students are evaluated based on the grading system, which ranges from 1 to 7.
+Universities and colleges give admission to IBDP students based on their percentages or marks in Class 12.
+Results in the IBDP are declared in July of every year, but as admissions to Indian universities are completed before July, the IB board provides their students with predicted scores, which are based on their prior academic performance.
+Universities provide provisional admission to IBDP passouts based on these scores.

 7 96-100